 1) A Quietly Evolving Market

-In its earlier days—as little as 20 years ago—Christian fiction overall was centered more around religious issues and sentimentality (think historical romances and the Left Behind series) rather than personal, real-life issues, thereby earning the label “sanitized.”
-Meaning the stories lacked any grit.
+In its earlier days—as little as 20 years ago—Christian fiction overall was centered more around religious issues and sentimentality (think historical romances and the Left Behind series) than personal, real-life issues, thereby earning the label “sanitized.”

-When it came to worldly issues, they played it safe by avoiding them.
+Essentially, the stories lacked grit.
+When it came to worldly issues, they pretty much avoided them.

-In the past decade or so, we’ve seen two positive shifts in Christian fiction:
+But in the past decade or so, we’ve seen two positive shifts in Christian YA fiction:

 - More imperfect characters with messier lives, and stories that address tougher issues like trauma, addiction, sex, and eating disorders.

-- Christian titles spilling into other subgeneres, including fantasy, dysoptia, sci-fi, and suspense.
+- Christian titles spilling into other subgenres, including fantasy, dystopia, sci-fi, and suspense.
 Christian teen readers with varied tastes finally have the same options as mainstream YA readers.

-This is a good thing!
-Except, the world is taking a long time to notice.
-Most people still associate the phase “Christian YA fiction” with terms like prudish, preachy, and boring.
-(Even I’m guilty of that at times.)
+This would be a good thing except the world is taking a long time to notice.
+Most people still associate “Christian YA fiction” with terms like prudish, preachy, and boring.
+Even I’m guilty of that at times.

 Which sort of plays into the next point.